ramihamati/expressionparser/ReadMe.md

 public abstract Parameter Op_Pow(Parameter other);
 ```

-**8. Each Parameter class overrides the above method but redirects action to a sepparate class that handles also overflow data**
+- Each Parameter class overrides the above method but redirects action to a sepparate class that handles also overflow data

 ```